 His design work, research, and writings have been published in journals, including Architectural Design, Architectural Record, Harvard Design Magazine, MONU, Ottagono, and PLOT among many others.

-Correa has lectured and exhibited at many universities and conferences, including Columbia University, Tulane University, University of Pennsylvania, Pontificia Universidad Catolica del Ecuador, The National Arts Club, and the Pan-American Architecture Biennale, among others.
-His work, research, and writings have been published in journals, including Architectural Design, Architectural Record, and MONU.
+Correa has lectured and exhibited worldwide at many universities and conferences.
+Most recently at Columbia University, Cornell University, Pontificia Universidad Catolica del Ecuador, Tulane University, University of Pennsylvania, The National Arts Club of New York, and the Pan-American Architecture Biennale, among others.
 He received his Bachelor of Architecture degree from Tulane University, and his Master of Architecture in Urban Design from Harvard’s GSD.